HLOverflow/XXE-study/README.md

 <name> &a; </name>
 ```

+**PHP expect module**
+The PECL's "expect" external module is often used to automates interactive applications.
+Some example use cases are to handle interactive applications like ssh / ftp over PHP.
+This allows command injection via the "expect://" pseudo url.
+However, this module is not installed along with the default PHP server but a custom add-on plugin added by developers.

 **Data Ex-filtration via Out-of-Band XXE (OOBXXE)**

 The previous techniques of reading files depends on the immediate response.
 This type of XXE is known as in-band XXE.
 Further complications arise when the server does not reflect the content directly in the immediate response.
 This type of scenario requires Out-of-Band XXE techniques, where the content are sent over to the attacker via other channels such as DNS / HTTP / FTP / etc.